hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/job_managment.md

 <img src="../img/O2_portal_homepage.png" width="700">
 </p>

 O2 has a service called the [O2 Portal](https://o2portal.rc.hms.harvard.edu) which **allows for users to utilize a GUI on O2**.
 This allows you to work more conveniently on the cluster where your data is stored and access increased computational power.
 In order to **use the O2 Portal, you need to submit a job request** like you would on the command-line via the `sbatch` command and you will provide it SLURM directives like numbers of CPUs, memory, partition and time.
-Once you are queued it will generate a session for you to use your application in.
-More information on the O2 Portal can be found [HMS-RC's resource page](https://harvardmed.atlassian.net/wiki/spaces/O2/pages/2230583317/O2Portal) and a tutorial on how to use R Studio on the O2 Portal can be found [here](https://hbctraining.github.io/Intro-to-Unix-QMB/lessons/R_studio_on_02.html).
+Once you are queued, it will generate a session for you to use your application in.
+More information on the O2 Portal can be found [HMS-RC's resource page](https://harvardmed.atlassian.net/wiki/spaces/O2/pages/2230583317/O2Portal) and a tutorial on how to use R Studio on the O2 Portal can be found [here](https://hbctraining.github.io/BMI713_Intro_to_HPC/schedule/workshop_schedule.html).